Conformal geometry of the supercotangent and spinor bundles: Preliminaries

 \subsection{Basics of supergeometry}

-Supergeometry relies on the notion of supercommutative algebras, which are associative algebras endowed with a $\bbZ_2$-graduation, denoted by $|\cdot|$, such that $ ab=(-1)^{|a||b|}ba, $ for homogeneous elements $a$ and $b$ of the algebra.
-The elements of graduation $0$ are called even and the ones of graduation $1$ are said to be odd.
+Supergeometry relies on the notion of supercommutative algebras, which are associative algebras endowed with a $\bbZ_2$-gradation, denoted by $|\cdot|$, such that $ ab=(-1)^{|a||b|}ba, $ for homogeneous elements $a$ and $b$ of the algebra.
+The elements of gradation $0$ are called even and the ones of gradation $1$ are said to be odd.

 There are mainly two approaches to supermanifolds, \cite{Lei80,Kos77} and \cite{DeW92,Tuy04}.
 We use the first one in terms of sheaves, but in a very concrete setting relying on vector bundles $E\rightarrow M$ and the reverse parity functor $\Pi$.
 We only work with supermanifolds defined as $ \Pi E=(M,\Ga(\cdot,\Lambda E^*)) $, where $\Ga(\cdot,\Lambda E^*)$ is the sheaf of sections of the exterior bundle.
 The algebra of smooth functions on $\Pi E$ is $\Cinfty(\Pi E)=\Ga(M,\Lambda E^*)$, and it admits local coordinates $(x^i,\xi^a)$, where $(x^i)$ are even and form a coordinate system on $M$ and $(\xi^a)$ are odd and form a base of the fibers of $E^*$.